nrowbot/monitor/README.md

 For development: After changing Angular, run `make frontend-build` then restart the server.

 ### Docker
+Note: This would need additional troubleshooting to work on all systems.
+Currently on MacOS, for example, it will only scan Internet hosts, not local network hosts due to the native Docker networking set up on MacOS.

 Build: `docker build -t monitor -f Dockerfile .`